NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 ---------------------------------------

-The horizontal and vertical stddev values created by stereo triangulation and later gridded by ``point2dem`` measure the uncertainty of the nominal triangulated point, given the uncertainties in the input cameras.
+The horizontal and vertical stddev values created by stereo triangulation and later gridded by ``point2dem`` measure the uncertainty of each nominal triangulated point, given the uncertainties in the input cameras.

 This is not the discrepancy between this point's location as compared to to a known ground truth.
 If the input cameras are translated by the